ganeswar-velvadapu/portfolio/public/blogs/docker-networks.md

 ### Let's Make Them Talk

-In order to talk, we need an address - in this case, an IP address.
+In order to communicate, we need an address - in this case, an IP address.

 Do this inside both containers: